 Choosing the Right Medical Provider

-Private physicians who’ve treated you for years can write compelling letters since they know your medical history inside and out.
+Licensed providers with sleep expertise carry the most weight.
+Board-certified pulmonologists and sleep medicine specialists top the list.
+Private physicians who’ve treated you for years can write compelling letters since they know your medical history.

 Telehealth platforms specializing in VA nexus letters connect you with doctors experienced in VA claims language.